 Ice Safety: 3 Steps That Could Save Your Life

-If you’re trying to determine ice safety, you may think that the first thing you need to do is measure the thickness of the ice.
-But actually, there are two steps before that.
+Because so often it may be up to your own discretion when trying to determine ice safety, follow these important tips first.
+You may think that the first thing you need to do is measure the thickness of the ice.
+But actually, there are two key steps before that.

 3 Steps for Ice Safety